quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 QUIC version 1 ({{!RFC9000}}) allows streams to be reset.
 When a stream is reset, the sender doesn't retransmit stream data for the respective stream.
-On the receiver side, the QUIC stack is free to surface the stream reset to the application immediately, even if it has already received more stream data for that stream.
+On the receiving side, the QUIC stack is free to surface the stream reset to the application immediately, without providing any stream data it has received for that stream.

 Some applications running on top of QUIC send an identifier at the beginning of